 A total of 25 predicted intergenic enhancers were randomly selected for validation (Supplementary Table S3).
-These predictions were chosen randomly to ensure that these enhancers truly represent the whole spectrum of predicted enhancers and not just the top tier of predicted enhancers.
-Of these 25 putative enhancers, 23 predictions were successfully transduced into the human genomic context.
-To measure the distribution of gene expression in the absence of enhancer, we also transduced 25 non-repetitive elements with similar length distribution that were predicted to be inactive using the same IRES-eGFP reporter gene and measured GFP expression in these cells.
-All positive and negative elements were transduced and tested for enhancer activity in forward and reverse strand directions even though enhancers are thought to function in an orientation independent manner and the activity tests were performed in HOS, TZMBL, and A549 cell lines in addition to H1-hESC cell line even though all elements were predicted to be active in H1.
+These predictions were chosen randomly to ensure that these truly represented the whole spectrum of predicted enhancers and not just the top tier of predicted enhancers.
+Of these 25 putative enhancers, 23 were successfully amplified and cloned into the HIV vector.
+To measure the distribution of gene expression in the absence of enhancer, we also amplified and cloned 25 non-repetitive elements with similar length distribution that were predicted to be inactive using the same HIV vector.
+All positive and negative DNA elements were transduced and tested for activity in both forward and reverse strand orientations since enhancers are thought to function in an orientation-independent manner.
+Functional testing was performed in HOS, TZMBL, and A549 cell lines in addition to H1-hESCs.

-Twelve of the 23 putative enhancers generated a significant increase in gene expression (P-value < 0.05 over distribution of gene expression for negative elements) in the H1embryonic stem cell line (Supplementary Table S3).
+Insertion of twelve of the 23 putative enhancers into the HIV vector resulted in a significant increase in eGFP expression (P-value < 0.05 over distribution of gene expression for negative elements) in the H1-hESCs (Supplementary Table S3).
 While most of the positive enhancers displayed a significant increase in gene expression irrespective of their orientation during orientation, a few elements showed significantly higher levels of gene expression in one of the orientations (Supplementary Table S4).
 In contrast, the negatives displayed much lower levels of gene expression typically (Figure 5 and Supplementary Figure S19).
 In addition, most of these elements increased gene expression of GFP in the four different cell lines even though some of the elements were preferentially active in one of the cell lines.
 Overall, 16 of the 23 tested predictions displayed statistically significant increase in gene expression of the reporter gene in at least one of the cell lines (Supplementary Table S3 and Supplementary Figure S19).
-Given the promoter specificity of enhancers in such assays, we expect that some of the elements that could not be validated in this study could also be enhancers in their biological context.
+Given the promoter specificity of enhancers in such assays, we would anticipate that some of the elements that could not be validated in this particular vector would function as enhancers in a more natural biological context.

-Different Transcription Factors bind to enhancers and promoters particular, more than 70% of the promoters bind to the same set of 2-3 sequencespecific TFs, which is not observed for enhancers.
+Different Transcription Factors bind to enhancers and promoters

+We further studied the differences in TF binding at promoters and enhancers (Figure 6 and Figure S20).
+Most promoters and enhancers contain multiple TF-binding sites.
+However, the TF-binding of enhancers is more heterogeneous than promoters: in particular, more than 70% of the promoters bind to the same set of 2-3 sequence-specific TFs, which is not observed for enhancers.
 The majority of the promoters also contain peaks for several TATA-associated factors (TAF1, TAF7, and TBP).
 Overall, the high heterogeneity associated with enhancer TF-binding is consistent with the absence of a sequence code (or grammar) which can be utilized to easily identify active enhancers on a genome-wide fashion.